Dakota Incident

-Dakota Incident is a 1956 American Trucolor Western film directed by Lewis R. Foster and starring Linda Darnell, Dale Robertson, John Lund and Ward Bond.
+Dakota Incident is a 1956 American Trucolor western film directed by Lewis R. Foster and starring Linda Darnell, Dale Robertson, John Lund and Ward Bond.
+It was produced and distributed by Republic Pictures.

 Plot

 On the run after a bank robbery, Rick Largo convinces his confederate, Frank Banner, to shoot Frank's own brother John, so they can split the booty two ways.
 Johnny, however, only pretends to be dead.
 Walking forty miles with his saddle he shows up in Christian Flats, buys the last horse in town and challenges his brother to a shoot-out, even though Frank swears that Largo fired the bullet.
 Frank misses and Johnny spares his life, then tells him to get out of town.
 Johnny next has a shootout with Largo, during which Largo is killed.
 With his vengeance completed, Johnny decides to go to Laramie, Wyoming.

 Meanwhile, saloon singer Amy Clarke also determines to get to Laramie.
-She wants to catch up and retrieve $27,700 stolen from her in Abilene by her crooked agent and former sweetheart now on his way Canada.
+She wants to catch up and retrieve $27,700 stolen from her in Abilene by her crooked agent and former sweetheart now on his way to Canada.
 The stagecoach to Laramie is full, but Amy bribes the clerk with one of her scented garters and gets a place.
 However, when the overdue Mile High line stagecoach arrives, the driver and horses are full of Cheyenne Indian arrows, and all the passengers are dead.
 Undaunted, Amy insists on taking the stage anyway and convinces Johnny to drive the coach and harness his newly-purchased horse to the rig.